Integrate Google Drive to Microsoft Teams Properly

 Q. Can Teams users collaborate on Google Drive documents?

 Ans.
-Yes, MS Teams users collaborate on Google Drive documents.
-By sharing the links of the documents within the Teams chats.
+Yes, MS Teams users can collaborate on Google Drive documents by sharing document links in Teams chats.

 Q. Is Google Docs editable in Teams?

 Ans.
-Yes, you can, but it is not possible natively.
-Teams works on Microsoft environment.
+Yes, you can, but it is not supported natively.
+Teams works within the Microsoft environment.
 You can make your Docs editable by sharing the link with appropriate permissions.